amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 ![png](/assets/img/2020-08-12-LearnTicTacToe/output_24_0.png)

-So as you can see the accuracy touches $1.0$ in both the plots around the same time.
-Around $1600$ nodes we have accuracy as $1.0$.One must also note that tic-tac-toe just has $765$ essentially different positions (no rotations or symmetry considered), which also hints that one will at least need that many nodes in the tree.
+So as you can see the accuracy touches $1.0$, in both overlapping plots, around $1600$ nodes.
+We may also note that tic-tac-toe has only $765$ essentially different positions (with rotations and symmetry considered), which also hints that one will at least need $765$ nodes in the tree.

 ### 4.5 ANN Regression

-Well how about apply neural networks to this problem.
-Since neural networks can solve complex problems with ease, so it should be a simple thing for **ANN Regression**.
+How about applying [neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) to this problem ?
+Since, neural networks can solve complex problems like [face recognition](https://en.wikipedia.org/wiki/Facial_recognition_system), [handwriting recognition](https://en.wikipedia.org/wiki/Handwriting_recognition) etc. with ease, so it appears to be reasonably simple thing for **ANN Regression**.

 ```python